ovcarj/qe_brno2022/README.md

 # Materials for Hands-on Workshop on Density Functional Theory

-This repository contains files and slides used in the *_Hands-on Workshop on Density Functional Theory_* held in February 2022 in Brno.
+This repository contains files and slides used in the *_Hands-on Workshop on Density Functional Theory_* held on 9-10 February 2022 at CEITEC in Brno.